Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 # Preprocessing
 Navigate to the main folder where all the scripts exist.
 And run the commands given below.
-If interested in understanding each process, please see deta
+If interested in understanding each process, please read through the optional explainations.

 ## Resizing and Panchromatic Sharpening of Images